VANCOUVER ABORIGINAL FRIENDSHIP CENTRE SOCIETY

 The selected artist will be responsible for the full design and execution of the mural, including any preparatory work such as surface priming, outlining, and final painting.
 VAFCS will provide access to the site and allocate up to $10,000 for supply costs and scaffolding/lift rentals.
 These funds will be available to the artist through a reimbursement process, subject to prior approval and discussion with VAFCS.
 All reimbursements must be supported by receipts and/or invoices.

-Artists are encouraged to submit a concept sketch and a written description of their vision for the mural, including how it reflects the themes and values of the Friendship Centre.
-Designs should reflect themes central to the Friendship Centre—such as healing, resilience, community, and the cultural identity of the urban Indigenous population the Centre serves.
-Proposals must also include examples of past mural work or other relevant projects to demonstrate the artist’s experience, technical skills, and artistic style.
+Artists must submit a statement of interest or a concept statement.
+Statements of interest and concept statements should reflect themes central to the Friendship Centre—such as healing, resilience, community, and the cultural identity of the urban Indigenous population the Centre serves.
+Submissions must also include examples of past mural work or other relevant projects to demonstrate the artist’s experience, technical skills, and artistic style.
 The completed mural must be durable and weather-resistant, using high-quality exterior paints and coatings suited for long-term outdoor installation.

 We invite proposals that are inclusive, accessible, and rooted in the lived experiences and cultures of Indigenous peoples living in urban Vancouver.
 The final mural will become a permanent fixture of the site, welcoming visitors and residents while honouring the spirit of the community it serves.

-3. Portfolio or Samples of Past Work: Up to 5 images showcasing previous murals or artwork relevant to this project.
+2. Portfolio or Samples of Past Work: provide 4-6 samples of previous completed murals or artwork relevant to this project.

 apply